bearded dragon flipping over

 • Slow eating: Particularly noticeable in colder weather, this symptom could also signify your bearded dragon isn’t feeling well due to an infection.

 Treatment typically involves a visit to the vet, who may prescribe medications such as Baytril and recommend liquid calcium supplementation to combat the infection.
-Recognizing these symptoms early in bearded dragons is important to preventing the condition from worsening and ensuring a swift recovery.
+Recognizing these symptoms early in bearded dragons is important to prevent the condition from worsening and ensure a swift recovery.

 Impact of Cold Weather